sjbrown/1kfa/mod_guide_player.md

 The fictional description of the "shield" has mechanical consequences.
-For example, the edge of steel shield could reasonably be used to attack a foe, so the character would have 1d4 Might with Mix It Up.
-But a character with no weapon and only leather bracers on their wrists, the character would be "unarmed", doing just 1 Might.
+For example, the edge of steel shield could reasonably be used to attack a foe, so the character would have 1-4 Might with Mix It Up.
+But a character with no weapon and only leather bracers on their wrists, the character would be "unarmed", dealing just 1 Might.

-Blocking Might with a shield is a *FAST* move, and players may not make more than one *FAST* move per turn in the spotlight.
+Blocking an attack with a shield is a *FAST* move, and players may not make more than one *FAST* move per turn in the spotlight.